-Upon completion of the draft of the Guide, NJIT, with assistance from the Delaware Valley Regional Planning Commission (DVRPC, the MPO for the Greater Philadelphia Region) conducted a Focus Group Review Process to gather feedback from a cross-section of ultimate users of the Guide and to improve and strengthen this tool for use by regional and local planners and transit agencies.
-In choosing focus groups from across the country, NJIT's methodology included choosing a range in MPO size, U.S. geographic distribution, and experience with transit-supportive development (with limited to extensive experience with transit-supportive development, all sharing a strong interest in learning more about the subject).
+Upon completion of the draft of the Guide, NJIT, with assistance from the Delaware Valley Regional Planning Commission (DVRPC, the MPO for the Greater Philadelphia Region) conducted a Focus Group Review Process to gather feedback from a cross section of ultimate users of the Guide and to improve and strengthen this tool for use by regional and local planners and transit agencies.
 Five focus groups were created, each containing an MPO, at least one transit agency, and a municipality.
 The focus groups involved in reviewing the Guide included: